Creating a new family..

 It’s a function of a stepfamily that something happened to ensure its creation – and that something is likely to have been tragic.
-“Stepfamilies are founded on a tragedy” says Suzie Hayman from Parentline Plus.
-“Someone died, or a relationship died to make it happen.”
+“Stepfamilies are founded on a death, as such,” says Suzie Hayman, author of Stepfamilies: Surviving and Thriving in a New Family.
+“A relationship, or a person, died to make it happen.”

 Here are the Supernanny team’s tips to try and ensure some household harmony for your new stepfamily.